jamesshore/quixote/src/descriptors/README.md

 Design the signature for your factory method, then implement a utility function in your test that calls the factory method.
 Your test's utility function will typically need to create an element for the descriptor to use.

-In the case of our BackgroundColor example, the design of our factory method is simple: `create(element)`.
+In the case of our BackgroundColor example, the design of our factory method is simple: `BackgroundColor.create(element)`.

 ```javascript
 ⋮